 The course provides laboratory experiments of the basic techniques related to Plant Science and Molecular Biology, such as microscope operation to observe plant cells and micro-organisms, cross-pollination and pathogen-inoculation, nucleic acids and proteins extraction, and molecular biological analysis.
 It also provides the basic techniques related to Plant Science, Horticultural Science, and Crop Science, such as soil diagnosis, growth and physiological analysis of crops, compositional analysis of crops, and anatomical observation of crops.

-Prerequisite: DSCI 381 Introduction to Applied Plant Science I AND DSCI 382 Introduction to Applied Plant Science II AND Instructor's permission in advance
+Prerequisite: DSCI 381 Introduction to Applied Plant Science II AND Instructor's permission in advance